I Love You Hoe

 "I Love You Hoe" (stylized in all caps) is a song by American rapper Odetari and New Zealand record producer 9lives as the second single from the former's extended play (EP) Door to Dusk (2023).
 The song peaked at number eighteen on the New Zealand Hot Singles chart for a whole week, first charting on August 18, 2023.
 While on the US Hot Dance/Electronic Songs chart, it had peaked at the top three.

 "I Love You Hoe" is a hyperpop song that blends elements of sigilkore, electropop, and EDM.
 Its sonic palette includes synthesizers, emo melodies, a medium tempo.
 Lyrically, the song delves into a deep affection of love and devotion towards a significant other.
 Despite its potential title and explicit lyrics, the song focuses on the depth and emotion and connection rather than objectification.
 The music video for the song would be released a few months later.

-Background
+Background and release

 "I Love You Hoe" was released on July 12, 2023, as the introductory track from Odetari and 9lives' collaborative EP 3x3 (2023), and the former's EP Door To Dusk (2023).
 It peaked at top three, and received a gold certification from the Recording Industry Association of America (RIAA).
 The song later got a remix featuring Trippie Redd.
 The lyrics were written and performed by Odetari, while the production was handled by 9lives.
 The song has traces of hyperpop and sigilkore.